norlandrhagen/CMAP/getting_started/installation.rst

 CMAP is currently in development, but can be used in its present state.
-The two options for using the Ocean Atlas are either through a GUI (Graphical User Interface) for Windows and macOS or through a command line interface for Windows, macOS or Linux.
+The two options for using CMAP are either through a GUI (Graphical User Interface) for Windows and macOS or through a command line interface for Windows, macOS or Linux.
 Future developments of CMAP should be browser based and operating system agnostic.